14 January, 2020

 2. Select the Allow User Trusted Root CAs to be used to validate certificates and Allow Users to Trust Peer trust certificates options if they're not already selected.

-2. Press Next again and place the all certificates in the Trusted Root Certification Authority store
+2. Press Next again and place all certificates in the Trusted Root Certification Authority store.

-4. A popup window may come up asking if you Trust Portswinger as a Certificate Authority.
-Click yes to allow it.
+4. A popup window may come up asking if you trust PortSwigger as a Certificate Authority.
+Click Yes to allow it.

 Proxy Guest Traffic